 Adding text, footers, and fields to all slides

 A slide master can have text, footers, or fields added so that they appear on every slide in your presentation.
-Due to the layout of slides in Impress, headers are not normally added to slides.
+Headers are not normally added to slides.

 Text

 Go to View > Master > Slide Master on the Menu bar to open Master View (Figure 179).